 - design, development and manufacturing;

 - testing, labeling, content and language of instructions for use and storage;

 - clinical trials;

 - product safety;

 - marketing, sales and distribution;

 - pre-market clearance and approval;

 - record keeping procedures;

 - advertising and promotion;

 - recalls and field safety corrective actions;

 - post-market surveillance, including reporting of deaths or serious injuries and malfunctions that, if they were to recur, could lead to death or serious injury;

-- post-market approval studies; and
+- · post-market approval studies; and

 - product import and export.

-The regulations to which we are subject are complex and have tended to become more stringent over time, see "Item 1.
+The regulations to which we are subject are complex and have tended to become more stringent over time; see "Item 1.
 Business; Government Regulation" for a summary of certain regulations to which we are subject.
 Regulatory changes could result in restrictions on our ability to carry on or expand our operations, higher than anticipated costs or lower than anticipated sales.

-The processes by which FDA approval is obtained can be expensive and lengthy and require the payment of significant fees.
+The processes by which 510(k) clearance or PMA approval is obtained can be expensive and lengthy and require the payment of significant fees.
 The FDA's 510(k) clearance process usually takes from three to 12 months, but may last longer.
-The process of obtaining a PMA is much more costly and uncertain than the 510(k) clearance process and generally takes from one to three years, or even longer, from the time the application is submitted to the FDA until an approval is obtained.
+The process of obtaining a PMA is much more costly and uncertain than the 510(k) clearance process and generally takes one to three years, or even longer, from the time the application is submitted to the FDA until an approval is obtained.
 The process of obtaining regulatory clearances or approvals through the 510(k) process or approvals through the PMA process to market a medical device in the United States or internationally can be costly and time-consuming, and we may not be able to obtain these clearances or approvals on a timely basis, if at all.

-In the United States, all of our currently commercialized products, other than SECURE-C® have either received pre-market clearance under Section 510(k) of the FDCA or are exempt from pre-market review.
+In the United States, all of our currently commercialized medical device products, other than SECURE®-C have either received pre-market clearance under Section 510(k) of the FDCA or are exempt from pre-market review.
 If the FDA requires us to go through a lengthier, more rigorous examination for future products or modifications to existing products than we had expected, our product introductions or modifications could be delayed or canceled, which could cause our sales to decline and potentially harm our ability to compete.
-In addition, if the FDA disagrees with our determination that a product we currently market is subject to an exemption from pre-market review, the FDA may require us to submit a 510(k) or PMA in order to continue marketing the product.
+In addition, if the FDA disagrees with our determination that a product we currently market is subject to an exemption from pre-market review, the FDA may require us to submit a 510(k) or PMA and may require us to cease distribution of the product and/or recall the product unless and until we obtain 510(k) clearance or PMA.
 Further, even with respect to those future products where a PMA is not required, we cannot assure you that we will be able to obtain the 510(k) clearances with respect to those products.
 The FDA may also reclassify devices currently on the market from Class II to Class III, which could result in additional regulatory burden requiring PMA prior to marketing, or could result in FDA rescinding a 510(k) for a previously cleared device.